Flash STU: Fast Spectral Transform Units: Introduction

-where $M_i$ are fixed projections, $\sigma$ is a nonlinearity, and $\Phi_{1:k}$ are $k$ fixed filters that can be computed a-priori, and for simplicity we don't explicitly write the lifting in the mathematical expression.
-The filters $\Phi_{1:k}$ are the eigenvectors corresponding to the largest eigenvalues of the positive semidefinite matrix given by the outer products of all impulse response vectors of a given length $L$.\footnote{More precisely, there could be more multipliers to the matrix of the form $(1-\alpha)$ or $(1-\alpha^2)$, depending on the precise variant, see \cite{hazan2017learning, agarwal2023spectral, hazan2022introduction}.}
+where \( M_i \) are learned projections, \( \sigma \) is a nonlinearity, and \( \Phi_{1:k} \) are fixed convolutional filters that can be precomputed.
+The filters \( \Phi_{1:k} \) correspond to the eigenvectors of the largest eigenvalues of the Hankel matrix:

-These filters can be computer a-priori and stored before the actual sequence is observed. \\ \\ An important speedup due to \cite{agarwal2023spectral} is called the {\it tensordot approximation}, or \textbf{STU-T}, whereby the tensors $M_i$ are approximated as a tensor of two matrices.
-In more detail, if $d_{\text{in}}$ is the dimension of the input token embeddings, and $d_{\text{out}} $ of the output dimensions, then the tensors $M_i$ have dimensionality ${d_{\text{in}} \times k \times d_{\text{out}}}$. \\ \\ The tensordot approximation decomposes each $M_i$ as a product of $M_i^1 \times M_i^2$ with dimensions $M_i^1 \in \reals^{d_{\text{model}} \times k}, M_i^2 \in \reals^{d_{\text{model}} \times d_{\text{out}}}$, where $k$ is the number of filters.
-This allows us to perform the projection before the convolution operation, and reduce the computational complexity by approximately a factor of $k$.
-However, the approximation reduces the expressivity of the model, and the theoretic results on the learnability of marginally stable linear dynamical systems do not trivially apply.
-In practice, its performance is competitive, and the computational advantage is significant.
+These filters can be computed \textbf{a priori} and stored before observing the actual sequence, making STU particularly efficient.

+The mathematical properties that underline spectral filtering are derived from the following remarkable fact about Hankel matrices: the spectrum of any Hankel matrix over the real numbers decays exponentially~\cite{beckermann2017singular}.
+This fact was used by~\cite{hazan2017learning} to design a filtering basis that is very sparse in terms of the number of filters needed.
+The residual error, due to this Hankel property, is exponentially small.
+More details about the spectral filters are described in Appendix \ref{appendix:spectral-filters}.

+A key optimization technique is the tensordot approximation (\textbf{STU-T}) \cite{agarwal2023spectral}, which decomposes the projection tensors \( M_i \) into two smaller matrices:

+This approximation reduces computational complexity by approximately a factor of \( k \), saving memory and leading to significant improvements in efficiency.
+Although the expressivity of the model is slightly reduced under this regime, we show that STU-T retains competitive empirical performance, making it a practical alternative for scaling spectral state-space models efficiently.